 From the Genesis version: Silver Sonic and Metal Robotnik, the penultimate and final bosses, respectively, which are fought aboard the Death Egg.
 Without rings.
 Silver Sonic has a hitbox that's very small and you get no bounceback from spindashing into it, resulting in a lost life.
 Towards the end of the fight, it starts to shoot spikes during its spindash.
 Metal Robotnik protects its weak point with its spiked fists, leaving only a small opportunity to successfully hit the weak point.
 Touching the fists or legs results in death, and you'll have to fight Silver Sonic once again if death occurs.
 The latter (along with other bosses) is made even harder when playing as Knuckles (made playable with locking Sonic 2 onto the Sonic & Knuckles cartridge) due to his lower jump height.

 The Underground Zone boss in the Game Gear version, the Antlion blocking your path, is considered tougher due to the smaller resolution mentioned above, making it harder to avoid the bouncing balls (you're also on a slope that becomes 90 degrees before the boss, and falling into the actual boss on the right of the screen is also easy to do).
-And that's the first boss in the game. note Making matters worse, some boulders fall low and others bounce high, whereas in the Master System version they all bounced low and were easily jumped over.
+And that's the first boss in the game.note Making matters worse, some bombs fall low and others bounce high, whereas in the Master System version they all bounced low and were easily jumped over.
 Oh, by the way, after throwing the last bomb, Eggman does a fast ground-sweep charge along the ground that you barely have any time to jump over, plus it's possible for a bouncing bomb to still be coming down the slope when Eggman comes down.
-Every boss afterward is, comparatively, a pushover, though you don't get rings for any of them.
+Every boss afterward is, for the most part, a pushover, though you don't get rings for any of them.
 The rematch against Eggman in Crystal Egg is also tricky.